Bruce Beasley

 Bruce Beasley (born 1939, in Los Angeles, California) is an American abstract expressionist sculptor born in Los Angeles and currently living and working in Oakland, California.
-He attended Dartmouth College from 1957–59, and the University of California, Berkeley from 1959-62 where he earned his BA.
+He attended Dartmouth College from 1957–59 studying engineering, and the University of California, Berkeley from 1959-62 where he earned his BA in art.

 Career

 Beasley ranks among the most productive sculptors of the post- Henry Moore/David Smith generation of abstract sculptors.
 Today, Beasley is recognised as one of the most noteworthy and innovative sculptors on the American West Coast.
 His work can be found in the permanent collection of 40 art museums around the world, including: Museum of Modern Art in New York City; the Guggenheim Museum, New York City; the Los Angeles County Museum of Art; the San Francisco Museum of Modern Art; the National Art Museum of China in Beijing; the Musee National d'Art Moderne-Centre Georges Pompidou in Paris; the Smithsonian Museum of American Art in Washington, DC; the Kunsthalle Mannheim in Germany; and the Islamic Museum in Cairo.

 A 60 year retrospective exhibition on Bruce Beasley was held on the Grounds for Sculpture in Hamilton, New Jersey from May 2020 to January 2022.